 In a $T$-layer GNN model, we use $ \mathcal{F}_{ijk\ldots \ell m}$ to denote the message flow that starts from node $v_i$ in the input layer, and sequentially passes the message to node $v_j, v_k, \dots, v_\ell$ until to node $v_m$ in the final layer $T$.
 The corresponding message carriers can be represented as $ \{\hat{a}^1_{ij}, \hat{a}^2_{jk}, \ldots, \hat{a}^T_{\ell m}\}$.

-{\bf Notations:} In a $T$-layer GNN model, all message flows start from the input layer and end with the final layer so that their lengths equal to $T$.
-For the ease of notations, we introduce the wildcard "$*$" to represent any valid node sequence and $\mathbfcal{F}$ to denote the message flow set.
-For example, we can use $\mathbfcal{F}_{ij*}$, $\mathbfcal{F}_{*\ell m}$, and $\mathbfcal{F}_{ij * \ell m}$ to denote the message flow sets that share the same message carrier $\hat{a}^1_{ij}$, $\hat{a}^T_{\ell m}$, or both of them, respectively.
+{\bf Notation of flows:} In a $T$-layer GNN model, all message flows start from the input layer and end with the final layer so that their lengths are equal to $T$.
+For ease of notation, we introduce the wildcard "$*$" to represent any valid node sequence and $\mathbfcal{F}$ to denote the message flow set.
+For example, we can use $\mathbfcal{F}_{ij*}$, $\mathbfcal{F}_{*\ell m}$, and $\mathbfcal{F}_{ij * \ell m}$ to denote the message flow sets that share the same message carrier $\hat{a}^1_{ij}$, $\hat{a}^T_{\ell m}$, and both of them, respectively.
 In addition, we employ another wildcard "$?$" to denote any single node and $?\{t\}$ to represent any valid node sequence with $t$ nodes.
 For example, $\mathbfcal{F}_{?\{3\}}$ means the set of valid 2-step message flow with 3 nodes.
 Note that the following property of message flow sets also holds:

+Intuitively, Property~\ref{eq:intersection_property} indicates that given two sets of flows where the first set includes all flows \textit{starting} from $v_i\rightarrow v_j$, and the second set contains all flows \textit{ending} with $v_\ell \rightarrow v_m$, the intersection flow set of these two flow sets consists of all flows \textit{starting} from $v_i\rightarrow v_j$ \textit{and ending} with $v_\ell \rightarrow v_m$.

-The final embeddings of node $v_m$ are determined by all incoming message flows to node $v_m$, which can be denoted as $\mathbfcal{F}_{*m}$.
-Since the output of the GNN model is obtained based on the final node embeddings, then it is reasonable to treat the GNN output as the combinations of different message flows.
-Hence, it is natural to demystify GNN models by studying the importance of different message flows towards GNN predictions.
+The final embedding of node $v_m$ is determined by all incoming message flows to node $v_m$, which can be denoted as $\mathbfcal{F}_{*m}$.
+Since the output of the GNN model is obtained based on the final node embeddings, it is reasonable to treat the GNN output as the combination of different message flows.
+Hence, it is natural to explain GNN models by studying the importance of different message flows towards GNN predictions.